-When a prospective parent calls the Centre to get information, please take down information of parent ie: name of parent, phone number, date of birth of child and leave this information for your supervisor.
-Write the information in the message book
+When a prospective parent calls the Centre to get information, please take down information of parent ie: name of parent, phone number, date of birth of child and leave this information for your supervisor if the supervisor is not available.

-If a parent calls to enquire about the spot on the wait list that they are on, please take the name, phone number of the parent and the child's name and the supervisor will return the call.
-Write this information in the message book.
+If a parent calls to enquire about the placement on the wait list that they are on, please take the name, phone number of the parent and the child's name and the supervisor will return the call.
 Please do not give out information to a parent on where they are on the wait list and who is before them.
-The supervisor will get back to a parent on this request.
+The supervisor who takes care of the wait list will get back to a parent on this request.
 Educators are to maintain confidentially and respect the privacy of all prospective parents.